 - Google Authenticator Data: For security reasons, Google doesn’t synchronize your Google Authenticator codes online.
-If you wipe your Android device, you’ll lose your ability to perform two-step authentication.
+If you wipe your Android device, you’ll lose your ability to perform two-factor authentication.
 You can still authenticate via SMS or a printed authentication code and then set up a new device with new Google Authenticator codes.

 - App Settings: Many other app settings aren’t backed up by default.
 Whether it’s preferences in an app you use or alarms you’ve created in the Clock app, they probably aren’t backed up online.
 Some third-party apps contain backup features that export the app’s data to a local file, which you must then keep track of manually (perhaps by uploading it to Google Drive).
 Again, this is going to be individual for each app.

 Full Phone Backups

 - Android’s Hidden Local Backup Feature: Android has a built-in backup and restore feature that doesn’t require root, but this feature is hidden.
 You have to perform a backup or restore by connecting your device to your computer and running a command.
-The Ultimate Backup Tool simplifies things a bit, providing a different interface to the same hidden backup feature.